suchialex/CINS3002-HW06/instructions.md

 - Download the data files to the folder employees
    - employees.txt https://github.com/suchialex/CINS3002-HW06/blob/main/employees.txt
    - employees.csv https://github.com/suchialex/CINS3002-HW06/blob/main/employees.csv
-- Because of this new folder structure, you will have to change our import statements and file open functions with the correct file path
+- Because of this new folder structure, you will have to change your import statements and file open functions with the correct file path
 - Refer to the video if your code doesn't work
 </details>